imbhargav5/rooks/docs/useFreshTick.md

 ## About

-Like use-fresh-ref but specifically for functions
+Like useFreshRef but specifically for functions

 [//]: # "Main"